 Disclosure: I’ve visited Turks and Caicos twice as part of complimentary press trips.
 All opinions are my own.

 The Caribbean islands offer a wealth of activities for families, and Turks and Caicos is no exception.
 This British Territory, comprising two groups of islands, is known for its crisp turquoise waters, making it a beautiful place to explore.
 If you are arriving on Turks and Caicos via airplane, you are likely staying in Providenciales, while cruise ships arrive at Grand Turk.
 We recently enjoyed a few days in Providenciales, the most populous of the islands, and loved all of our activities.

-Visit the Beach
+Visit the Beach in Turks and Caicos

 It goes without saying that you’ll want to spend much of your time on the beach.
-Our hotel, the West Bay Club, is located right on Grace Bay, in a gorgeous part of the beach.
-Beach staff was readily available to help set up umbrellas and beach chairs, and get food from the beach bar and grill.
-Just be sure to bring lots of sunscreen – the sun was very hot.
+Our hotel, the West Bay Club, is located right on Grace Bay Beach, in a gorgeous part of the beach.
+You’ll love the gorgeous turquoise water and white sand of this beautiful beach.

-Learn about Nature
+Learn about Nature in Turks and Caicos

 We also visited the TCI Natural Resources Museum, which is located at DEMA (the Department of Environment and Maritime Affairs).
 It’s just one room, but offers kids the chance to learn more about the islands and the species of life that can be found there.
 There’s also an elevation model in the center of the room that shows the islands.
 It’s free, so it’s worth checking out.

-Enjoy Water Sports
+Enjoy Turks and Caicos Water Sports

 The kids also spent some time with Morgan and Greg from SURFside Ocean Academy.
 SURFside Ocean Academy offers ecoadventure, water sports, and children’s activities.
 Some of these activities can be booked with the West Bay Club, while others can be booked directly with SURFside.
 My children absolutely loved both Morgan and Greg – they were patient and friendly with the kids.
 Over the course of two days, they explored the ocean via boat and snorkels, went tubing, and learned how to water ski.
 You can book any of the SURFside excursions regardless of where you stay.

 Eat Delicious Food